NanoCockpit: Performance-optimized Application Framework for AI-based Autonomous Nanorobotics

 The DORY~\cite{dory} framework then automatically generates the C code for onboard model inference, \ie given a single input image in L2 memory, it computes and writes the model outputs back to L2 memory.
 DORY relies on computation kernels from the PULP-NN-mixed~\cite{pulp-nn-mixed} library for individual model layers (\eg convolution, max pooling, etc.).
 These hand-written routines are tuned to exploit GAP8's parallel processing, low-latency L1 memory, and single-instruction multiple-data (SIMD) vector instructions.
 DORY's generated code orchestrates the computation kernels' execution, automatically subdivides each layer in subunits that fit the L1 memory (memory tiling), and schedules DMA memory transfers in parallel to computation.

 Our NanoCockpit framework, on the other hand, implements all support software tasks required to run an autonomous application on a nano-drone, including camera acquisition and wireless streaming tasks.
-For each application, a minimal user-provided \texttt{main.c} file is used to integrate the automatically generated inference code on top of the NanoCockpit framework, resulting in a full closed-loop application.
-We analyze the whole-system memory usage resulting from the PULP-Frontnet CNN from the human pose estimation task from Section~\ref{sec:results}-A.
+For each application, a minimal user-provided \texttt{main.c} file integrates the automatically generated inference code on top of the NanoCockpit framework, resulting in a full closed-loop application.
+Figure~\ref{fig:memory} analyzes the whole-system memory usage of the PULP-Frontnet CNN from the human pose estimation task in Section~\ref{sec:results}-A.